stranger1200/discord-qr-deleter-old/README.md

 }
 ```
 5. Open a new terminal window at the root folder and run `npm install`
+6. Run `npm install discord.js@12` in the same window
-6. Run `node index.js` to start the bot.
+7. Run `node index.js` to start the bot.
 It will print to the console the port it's running on.
 Visit `localhost:port-here` to view the bot's webpage.